KaleabIsDoneWithJava/KaleabIsDoneWithJava/README.md

 # 💫 About Me:
-A 4th-year computer science student.<br>Currently polishing my React & React Native skills.<br>If you have an intriguing project you'd want to collaborate on, let's talk.
+A 4th-year computer science student.<br>Currently polishing my React & React Native skills.<br>If you have an intriguing project you'd want to collaborate on, I have a team.
+Let's talk.

 ## 🌐 Socials: